serverstf/python-valve/docs/rcon.rst

 REPL via :func:`shell`
 ======================

-A small convenience function is provided by the :mod:`valve.source.rcon` module for creating command-line REPL interfaces for RCON connections.
+A small convenience function is provided by the :mod:`valve.rcon` module for creating command-line REPL interfaces for RCON connections.

 .. autofunction:: shell